-We share many characteristics with the rest of the school, believing in the same motto, Leadership for a better world, and belonging to the same four Harrow Shanghai Houses: Churchill, Byron, Shaftesbury and Rothschild.
+We share many characteristics with the rest of the school, believing in the same motto, Educational Excellence for Life and Leadership, and belonging to the same four Harrow Shanghai Houses: Churchill, Byron, Shaftesbury and Rothschild.
 We also follow the same timetable with each day starting at 8am, finishing at 4pm (3pm on Fridays) and comprising six lessons.
 These shared structures throughout the whole school ensure a sense of unity and allow us to benefit from cross-phase collaboration and support.

 The Pre-Prep School at Harrow Shanghai hosts a variety of age-appropriate facilities, which support the curriculum in a number of ways.
 Preparation for the world of the future is at the forefront of everything we do at Harrow Shanghai and digital literacy is therefore of the utmost importance.
 With this in mind, each classroom has its own interactive technology, as well as individual laptops and iPads available as required.